 *Single Act Seats are not for sale.

-*One section of the auditorium will be sold in two-seat blocks, with every third seat vacant.
+*All sections of the auditorium will generally be sold in two-seat blocks, with every third seat vacant.

 *Tea will not be offered at the Box Seats.
 Please refrain from eating at seats as well.